 Angela, Bob James.
-Everyone over the age of 35 who has watched TV undoubtedly knows this song as the opening theme music to the popular sitcom, Taxi.
-The poignant flute (Hubert Laws) and James’ warm electric Rhodes piano serve as musical counterpoint to the show’s gritty urban setting in New York City.
+Everyone over the age of 35 undoubtedly knows this song as the opening theme music to the popular sitcom, Taxi.
+The poignant flute (Hubert Laws) and James’ warm electric Rhodes piano serve as a musical counterpoint to the show’s gritty urban setting in New York City.
 The song remains one of the greatest TV themes ever produced, as well as a smooth jazz classic.
 Angela was released on the album Touchdown (1978), which was a commercial breakout album for James.
-The song was named after the guest character in the third episode of Taxi’s first season; however, upon hearing the song, the producers made this the show’s main theme.
+The song was named after the guest character in the third episode of Taxi’s first season.
+However, upon hearing the song, the producers made this the show’s main theme.

 If you’d like to receive some free smooth jazz downloads, please enter your name and email address in the boxes at the upper right of this page.
 Mobile users, click HERE.